 The local authority returning officer is responsible for conducting the election for each local authority.
 Each local authority meets the cost of running the election.
 Further information is available in the information leaflet - How Members of Local authorities are elected (pdf, 350kb)

 The local elections were last held on Friday 23 May, 2014.
+The next local elections are due to be held in May or June 2019.

 Local Electoral Areas